-In clinical studies, the dose of pomegranate extract used has ranged between about 100-1000 mg, with the dose used depending upon the concentration of pomegranate polyphenols in the extract and whether an extract has been used alone or with other ingredients.
+In clinical studies, the amount of pomegranate extract used has ranged between about 100-1000 mg, depending upon the concentration of pomegranate polyphenols in the extract and whether an extract has been used alone or with other ingredients.
 A pomegranate extract providing about 10 mg of ellagitannins has been used in combination with a resveratrol-containing grape extract for skin health support .
-Since this extract is standardized for the amount of punicalagins (A+B) and punicalins (A+B), dosing is designed to deliver an amount of these ellagitannins in a range consistent with research and with the dosing range used when pomegranate extract is combined with a grape extract.
-While pomegranate is a food, because the extract we use is standardized for ellagitannins, and polyphenols tend to follow hormetic dosing principles (see Neurohacker Dosing Principles), we believe doses toward the middle to lower end of the dosing range, especially when combined with other flavonoid-containing ingredients, are sufficient to support healthy function.*
+Since this extract is standardized for the amount of punicalagins (A+B) and punicalins (A+B), serving is chosen to deliver an amount of these ellagitannins in a range consistent with research and with the amount range used when pomegranate extract is combined with a grape extract.
+While pomegranate is a food, because the extract we use is standardized for ellagitannins, and polyphenols tend to follow hormetic dosing principles (see Neurohacker Dosing Principles), we believe servings toward the middle to lower end of the range, especially when combined with other flavonoid-containing ingredients, are sufficient to support healthy function.*

 Supports mitochondrial function*